McDaniel v. Paty: Supreme Court decision

-In an 8–0 decision, the court ruled that the state law violated both the First and Fourteenth Amendments.
+In a unanimous 8–0 decision, the court ruled that the Tennessee state constitutional provision that prohibited clergy from serving in the state Legislature violated both the First and Fourteenth Amendments.
 A modified version of the statute, prohibiting "ministers of the Gospel" from serving in the Tennessee legislature, remains as Article IX, Section 1. of the Tennessee State Constitution.
+Though all concurred in the judgment, there were differences among the justices about the reasoning.